sarahpagan/558-project2/README.md

 ## get_NPS_fees

 This function interacts with the feespasses endpoint to retrieve data on fees associated with your park.
-The required inputsa are key an park_codes, a character vector of park codes (e.g. `c("jotr", "neri")`).
+The required inputs are key an park_codes, a character vector of park codes (e.g. `c("jotr", "neri")`).

 ``` r